 Limitation in acquiring farmlands

 On May 1st, 2016 entered into force the Act on Shaping Agricultural System, which substantially restricts the purchase of farmlands.
-For example, in case farmland is being sold the following subjects will have the preemptive right to buy it: the tenant of the sold property, its neighbour and the State Farmland Agency.
+For example, in case farmland is being sold the following subjects will have the pre-emptive right to buy it: the tenant of the sold property, its neighbour and the State Farmland Agency.
+A foreigner from outside the European Economic Area (this area consists of the European Union countries, Iceland, Liechtenstein and Norway) or Switzerland who intends to purchase real estate in Poland should obtain a prior permit from the Minister of Internal Affairs and Administration.

 Legal forms of business